 For example, Richard suggests:

-“Try targeting other keywords just outside what your buyers are searching for to bring in additional leads.
+“Try targeting other keywords just outside what your buyers are searching for to add additional leads to the B2B marketing funnel.

 Easy to track